 Familiar with the plight of wives left behind while their husbands went on TDY assignments, Mrs. LeMay started a "Family Services in the Air Force," a support group for families separated by temporary duty assignments.
 She was involved with wives clubs.
 Mrs. LeMay was interested in the helping the whole family, starting Brownie troops in Weisbaden in 1947.

 Perhaps the best legacy of the LeMay's was the General and Mrs. Curtis E. LeMay Foundation.
-Situated in Air Force Village West, in Riverside, CA, it continues to serve the needs that they discovered during their many years of Active Duty.
-The LeMay Foundation helps widows of both retired officers and enlisted personnel.
+Situated in Air Force Village West, (now renamed Altavita) in Riverside, CA, it continues to serve the needs that they discovered during their many years of Active Duty.